stackhpc/ansible-slurm-appliance/docs/eessi.md

 EESSI recommend that clusters use a proxy to reduce latency for clients and avoid excessive load on the EESSI Stratum 1 servers.
 By default:
 - A [squid proxy](https://www.squid-cache.org/) is deployed to the control node.
-- `squid` is configured with the EESSI-recommended cache configuration, requiring the node to have 50GB disk and 1024MB of RAM available.
+- `squid` is configured with the [EEESI-recommended configuration](https://www.eessi.io/docs/tutorial/access/proxy/#configuration), requiring the node to have 50GB disk and 1024MB of RAM available.
 - `squid` allows connections from the CIDR of the [access network](./networks.md) (first network in `cluster_networks`).
 - `eessi` client are configured to use the IP of `squid` node(s) on the access